 We also did a CSA this year from our favorite local farmer, so I’m expecting way more zucchini than we’ve ever had around before.
 (A CSA is where you prepay for a season’s worth of veggies, and sometimes fruit depending on where you live and the program.)

 So if you’re about to be overrun too, definitely check out some of my favorite ways to use zucchini below.
 And this year I’m also putting together a post featuring zucchini, so stay tuned for that.
+And if you’re really loving muffins right now, try my Paleo Pineapple Zucchini Muffins as well.

 But back to these muffins!
 They’re fudgy, deeply chocolate-y, and perfectly moist as you might expect from the grated zucchini in there.
 I added chocolate chips too because like my mom always says, ‘you can’t have too much chocolate’.
 And you can see by their crackly tops, the texture is on point!